Introduction to Esfeet (Foot Pain)

 Home Remedies

-• RICE Method: RICE which stands for Rest, Ice, Compression and Elevation should be used to relieve pain and to decrease swelling in cases of injuries.
+- RICE Method: RICE stands for Rest, Ice, Compression and Elevation in instances of pain and should be applied to lessen swelling in instances of injury.

-• Stretching and Strengthening Exercises: Client education on the regimes of stretching exercises of the Achilles tendon and plantar fascia, and muscle-strengthening exercises will go a long way in easing pain for clients in the long run.
+- Stretching and Strengthening Exercises: It is clear that client education regarding the regimes of stretching exercises of the Achilles tendon as well as the plantar fascia, and muscle strength will greatly help the clients to use their own muscle power in developing ways of easing the pain for themselves in the long run.

 Over-the-Counter Treatments